 Step 5: Request a credit card chargeback

-When filing for a chargeback, time is of the essence.
+Time is of the essence when filing for a chargeback.
 Generally speaking, you have 30 – 90 days to make a complaint, but if you’re making a dispute about an online order that never arrived, that window of time may apply from the time of the expected delivery date.

 You can usually initiate a request for a chargeback online or over the phone, but regardless, be prepared to supply the evidence you gathered earlier: I’m talking the merchant name and contact information, date of the purchase, receipts, email correspondences, tracking delivery numbers – and when relevant – website screenshots to show how the price or the product advertised didn’t match with how much you paid or what you got.
 The more evidence, the better.